shemlock/readme-generator/README.md

 ## Installation

-To invoke this application, please download the files then in the terminal write 'node injex.js'.
-Then press enter.
+To invoke this application, please download the files then in the terminal write < node index.js > then press enter.

 ## Usage